 The outdoor area is as important as the indoor environment and is something we continue to develop, ensuring that we take out the project based learning as much as possible, creating the links between the indoor and outdoor environments.

 Assessments, Observations and Learning Journeys

 Assessment is an essential and important part of the Early Years for children’s learning and development.
 This involves practitioners observing children in a variety of opportunities to gain an understanding of each child’s level of understanding.
-This happens live throughout any taught session as well as during free flow times when children are embedding and extending any previous learning.
+This happens live throughout any taught session as well as during free exploration times when children are embedding and extending any previous learning.
 These observations and assessments will then be used to shape and alter any future learning.

 Observations are taken using the 2Simple to build a profile app, which allows us to observe, take photos and make notes while observing what the children are doing or saying.
 This allows us to build up a picture in a variety of opportunities and areas and comment on what we feel are the next steps for the children.
 We are then able to share these experiences with the children’s parents sending each child’s learning journey via email.
 This is sent in a 3-week cycle, with all observations being sent that were recorded during that 3-week period.